-Consider the following thesis statement: The international treaties governing mango imports and exports have wide-ranging effects on the mango industry.
+The international treaties governing mango import and export have wideranging effects on the mango industry.

-Is this argumentative or not argumentative?

-This thesis statement, though it involves a topic that appears more controversial, is also not argumentative.
-It's hard to imagine that anyone would disagree with this statement, as international treaties certainly affect the industries they govern.
+Is this claim debatable or simply true?
+It's hard to imagine that anyone would disagree with this statement.
+International treaties certainly affect the industries they govern.
 That's what they're designed to do.
 This thesis is better suited for an informative essay that would explain what these treaties are and how they function.